 10-3401.
 Corporate name

-B. Except as authorized by subsection C of this section, a corporate name must be distinguishable from all of the following:
+B. Except as authorized by subsections C and D of this section, a corporate name must be distinguishable from all of the following:

 1. The corporate name of a corporation incorporated in this state or a foreign corporation authorized to conduct affairs in this state.